-Oh, not yet actually, I've almost forgotten I have a very important tip for you.
-Before you start your sightseeing, go get an Akko Ticket.
-It's a city pass, that saves you money and time—it costs 49 NIS (13 USD) and includes an entrance to the most important and beautiful monuments, four from my list included.
-It's a great deal and you can buy it almost everywhere or get it online.
+I have a very important tip for you.
+Before you start your sightseeing in Akko Israel, go get an Akko Ticket (online or in person at participating Akko attractions).
+It's a city pass that saves you money and time—it costs 49 NIS (15 USD) and includes access to the most important and beautiful monuments, most of which are on my list:

-Hotel tip: Even though I loved the city, I actually didn't find many hotels in Akko I would like to spend the night at.
-However, I can recommend staying at Crowne Plaza in Tel Aviv.
+Even though I loved the city, I actually didn't find many hotels in Akko I would like to spend the night at.
+However, I can enthusiastically recommend staying at Crowne Plaza in Tel Aviv.
 It's about a 1.5-hour drive from Akko and I had a divine sleep there.
 Because—hold on to your hats—they had a pillow menu!
 Aka a list of pillows they offer with descriptions and who they are best suited for.
 I mean, what a great idea!
 Every hotel should implement this, it's a gamechanger!

 My co-traveler commented, “Well, it's a really nice place considering it's just a big cellar.”
 That's exactly what it is, and it's still the best thing to do in Akko.
 Especially if you are crazy about history like me, the Knights Halls shouldn’t be missing on your Israel itinerary.